-Migration Watch UK Press Comment on Romanian and Bulgarian Labour Migration
+Migration Watch UK Press Comment on Net Migration Figures

 In 2013 over half a million migrants arrived in Britain, more than the total population of Bradford.
 In the same year 314,000 migrants left so net migration was 212,000.